Our marquee program engagesÂ people of all social and economic means,empowering them to

 If you have a skill or interest that you think could benefit a non-profit bicycle shop, let us know!
 All volunteer hours count towards earning a bicycle.
-We’d love your help with things like fundraising, grant writing, database management, or any other skill you want to bring to our organization.
+We’d love your help with things like fundraising, Social Media outreach, or any other skill you want to bring to our organization.
 We welcome all people to volunteer with us.

 Earned Bicycle 101

-Bicycles earned will always need some work in order to be road safe.
+Bicycles earned will always need some work in order to be road safe

 That work must be done after volunteer hours, and LAB workshops areÂ needed to earn the bicycle.

 Please come early during volunteer hours as we do turn away people after reaching capacity for the day.

 Time spent on personal projects does not count towards volunteer hours.